Any Vehicle, Any Condition, Up To $10,000

 In these instances, consider contacting Rusty’s Auto Salvage.
 If your car is totaled, it’s officially reached junk car status.
 Rusty’s makes it easy to sell your junk car for the maximum amount of cash.
 Visit our website to learn more.

-Mas - Bellevue, NE
+Christopher - Omaha, NE

 Call 1-866-439-4401 for an instant Quote